Nina Ottosson Dog Brick Interactive Cat Toy – Floppycats.com Review

-After we received and reviewed the Nina Ottosson Dog Spinny Interactive Cat Toy, I asked for the next level up, so Charlie could be challenged further.
-So The Company of Animals, that makes the Nina Ottosson Dog Brick Interactive Cat Toy sent us one!
+After we received and reviewed the Nina Ottosson Dog Spinny Interactive Cat Toy, I asked for the next level up so that Charlie could be challenged further.
+So The Company of Animals, which makes the Nina Ottosson Dog Brick Interactive Cat Toy sent us one!

-FYI – we have already received the 3rd level in the Nina Ottosson Interactive Cat Toys – the Dog Casino.
+FYI – we received the 3rd level in the Nina Ottosson Interactive Cat Toys – the Dog Casino.
 You can check out the arrival post of the Dog Casino here.

-I love this cat training toy – and the Dog Brick is definitely more challenging than the Dog Spinny.
-Since Charlie is overweight, it is important that he has the opportunity to forage for his treats.
+I love this cat training toy – and the Dog Brick is more challenging than the Dog Spinny.
+Since Charlie is overweight, he must be allowed to forage for his treats.
 Of course, even if he wasn’t overweight, it is still a great option for him to use his brain power and keep him stimulated.

 How it works –

 Your kitty has to dislodge the removable bones, then push the sliding covers around to access treats hidden inside.
 The Dog Brick is great stimulation for your cat, requiring mental and physical dexterity to play.